 Remove stains as soon as possible to eliminate any possible reaction between the staining agent and the vinyl.
 Wipe away dirt and smudges with mild soap and warm water.
 If additional cleaning is required, scrub with a soft bristle brush to remove dirt from textured patterns.
 Dry with a soft, lint-free cloth or towel.

-For more difficult stains, use a stronger detergent.
 Follow manufacturer's instructions closely.
-Never use steel wool or powdered abrasive cleaners.
+Never use steel wool, powdered abrasive cleaners, or bleaches.
 They will mar the surface and leave an unsightly appearance.